-Catching waves at Treachery
+Catching waves at the surrounding beaches

-Having a float in the ocean!
+Having a float in the ocean

 Without a doubt, we always take our inflatable floats out for a dip!
 The bay is normally so calm, making it the perfect place to float in the shallows (without worrying about a wave coming to dump you all the way into the shore!)
-We love just sitting back, relaxing, and letting the sunshine keep us warm!
+We love just sitting back, relaxing, and letting the sunshine keep us warm.

 Relaxing at Sugarloaf Lighthouse